verysamuel/courier-kata/notes.md

     as alternatives for converting between types.

 # Part 3
-Bit of an ambiguity in the requirements. +$2/kg could be discrete or continuous.
+- Bit of an ambiguity in the requirements. +$2/kg could be discrete or continuous.
 I have arbitrarily chosen to go for discrete, though realistically I would seek to clarify this requirement.

+# Part 4
+- This part was quite simple really so not much to say.
+Perhaps it was simple because of the structure I have gone with so far.
+- Using an enum for the ParcelType has certainly been useful as the pattern matching has saved me by requiring patterns be exhaustive.